 Open questions are the key to ensuring your young person feels heard and distances any negative behaviours from them personally.

-• What about going to a party do you enjoy most?
+• What part of going to a party do you most enjoy?

 • How do you feel about alcohol at parties?